vivekagr/AWS-SAA-C02-Course/README.md

 - Rules are
   - path based `/cat` or `/dog`
   - host based if you want to use different DNS names.
-- Support EC2, EKS, Lambda, HTTPS, HTTP/2 and websockets.
+- Support EC2, EKS, Lambda, HTTPS, HTTP/2 and Websockets.
-- ALB can use SNI for multiple SSL certs attached to that LB.
+- ALB can use SNI (Server Name Indication) for multiple SSL certs attached to that LB.
   - LB can direct individual domain names using SSL certs at different target groups.
 - AWS does not suggest using Classic Load Balancer (CLB), these are legacy.